HomeEye CareEye Exams

 If you need progressive lenses, lenses from the Varilux E Series could be a great fit for you.
 These lenses allow for a seamless transition from reading far away objects like road signs and street names to nearby objects, like books and menus.

 Headaches are common among those with astigmatism.
-Since bright lights can cause headaches (especially for those with light sensitivity), Transitions XTRActive, which protect eyes from harsh lights and glare is another brand to consider.
+Since bright lights can cause headaches (especially for those with light sensitivity), you may want to consider Transitions® XTRActive®, as the lenses protect eyes from harsh lights and glare.

 Should you wear glasses all the time for astigmatism?